jhpce-jhu/jhpce_mkdocs/docs/access/file-transfer.md

 on your local host can access the data in that mount point.
 From the user perspective, it acts just like an SMB or NSF mount point.
 Data is transferred back and forth via an encrypted link.

+!!!
+Obsolete
+    This might be obsolete information as of 20240220 - OSXFUSE is now named macFUSE and is [hosted](https://osxfuse.github.io) at a different location than what is described below.

 MacFusion requires the installation of an OSX kernel extenstion and some associated tools.
 OSXFuse provides the needed extension.
 OSXFuse